boazbk/tcs/lec_15_probability.md

 ## Concentration

 The name "expectation" is somewhat misleading.
-For example, suppose that I place a bet on the outcome of 10 coin tosses, where if they all come out to be $1$'s then  I pay you 100000 dollars and otherwise you pay me 10 dollars.
+For example, suppose that you and I place a bet on the outcome of 10 coin tosses, where if they all come out to be $1$'s then  I pay you 100,000 dollars and otherwise you pay me 10 dollars.
 If we let $X:\{0,1\}^{10} \rightarrow \R$ be the random variable denoting your gain, then we see that

 $$